luihabl/auk/README.md

 # tinysdl
-A tiny C++ toolset using SDL and OpenGL for 2D games
+A minimal C++ toolset using SDL and OpenGL for 2D games